fMRI-ugent/starting-a-new-fMRI-project/README.md

 - [Form to be completed to receive a key to access the GIfMI facility](http://gifmi.ugent.be/drupal/system/files/documents/GIfMI_key_application_form_EN.pdf)
 - [GIfMI MRI Safety Checklist - Pre Scan](http://gifmi.ugent.be/drupal/system/files/documents/GIfMI_3T_pre_checklist_researchers_EN.pdf)
 - [GIfMI MRI Safety Checklist - Post Scan](http://gifmi.ugent.be/drupal/system/files/documents/GIfMI_3T_pre_checklist_EN.pdf)

+### Scan price at GIfMI
+#### Due to ongoing changes a final decision on the scanning price from 2023 onwards is not yet known

+Here the last news from GIfMI:
+*The Financial Department of Ghent University (DFIN) has imposed on GIfMI management that the inflation index has to be applied on scan prices.
+The inflation index for this year is set at 10.63%.
+All scan hours from 1/1/2023 onward will be billed accordingly, i.e. 2022 scan price * 1.1063.

+*UPDATE ON CORE FACILITIES

+*GIfMI will transition into a UGent CORE facility, as this is required to keep the facility sustainable and improve on our services.
+This means that scan prices will be raised to cover the actual costs over the next years.
+The exact details are not yet known, as preparations for CORE facility application are underway.
+We will likely introduce a grace period for projects that have started before 1/1/2023.

+*To give you some idea, the actual cost (scanner, maintenance etc) of one scan hour (scanner only) is €294.29 + a fee for use of peripheral equipment (€7.27 per hour) .
+If you apply for new funding this year, please make sure you request enough budget to cover these costs + future indexation.
+We hope to inform you as soon as possible with more details.
+Please be patient, we are not able to answer questions until the final decisions on the pricing policy have been made.